-

 Only licensed dealers can sell new cars in Massachusetts.
 Dealers are carefully regulated by state law.

-When buying a used car, you always need to be careful that you're not paying someone so you can take problems off their hands.
+When buying a used car, you always need to be careful you're not paying someone to take problems off their hands.
 You need to be especially well-educated about the buying process and the lemon law, in case the purchase doesn't work out to your satisfaction.

-- Massachusetts has a strong Lemon Law that strictly regulates new and used car sales and requires dealers to make sure that any vehicle sold passes inspection within seven days of the sale.
+- Massachusetts has a strong Lemon Law that strictly regulates new and used car sales and requires dealers to make sure that any vehicle sold passes inspection 7 days of the sale.

 - The Attorney General has a Guide to Buying or Leasing a Used Car in Massachusetts, with lots of good information about dealer requirements and consumers' rights.

-- The state Office of Consumer Affairs offers a Consumer Guide to Private Party Car Sales.
+- The state Office of Consumer Affairs and Business Regulation offers a Consumer Guide to Private Party Car Sales.

 There are no handy guides to selling, like the buying guides listed above.
 But if you're planning to sell a used vehicle in Massachusetts, the best advice is to be honest.
 If you're a dealer, the state regulates so carefully that it's just good customer policy.
-Selling through a private sale?
-Here are some things to be aware of:
+Selling via a private sale?
+Here are a few things to be aware of:

 - Odometer Rollbacks: Illegal, plain and simple.
 Get caught and you can be fined, as well as have the sale canceled.